 Quality Assurance is essential for the long-term success of businesses.
 Good quality assurance should reduce defects.
+There is a close relationship between quality assurance and customer satisfaction.
 Obviously selling defective products or services will antagonise the customers, reducing the chance that they will become repeat customers or recommend the business to others.

 A business which sells defective products or services may need to repair or remedy the issues, cutting into the profit margin.
 If the business does not remedy the issues, it will at very least have irate customers, but may even wind up getting sued.

 Reputational damage stemming from leaving customers unhappy has always travelled fast by word of mouth.
 Now in the digital age that brand damage can travel even further and even faster, through viral posts on social media or scathing Google reviews that will be visible to anyone looking up the company in future.

 We live in an increasingly legalistic society.
 If a product or service is defective there may be legal ramifications.
 At very least the business may be sued for financial loss by a customer, but in serious cases quality problems can make a product unsafe, and if somebody is injured as a result the legal ramifications could be much more serious.
 In some jurisdictions owners of a company can be found criminally negligent.